gdimitriu/chappy/README.md

 - the port could be modified from systemTestConfiguration.xml from the test resources.
 - mvn build, test
 - the chappy.tests.manual.rest.transformers.test contains the manual tests

-Known bugs:
-- still some tests are failing in surfire and not in eclipse (even with exclusion of Mixed)